 The GT 86 was developed in collaboration with Subaru in an attempt to add excitement to the Toyota range and improve the brand's 'dependable but dull' image.
 It offers great driving fun as well as excellent value for money.

-Priced at around £23,000, it's targeted squarely at buyers who in the past would have chosen the Audi TT.
+Priced from around £22,000, it's targeted squarely at buyers who in the past would have chosen the Audi TT.
 It may not match the TT for style, out-and-out pace or fuel economy, and it's not as muscular as the Nissan 370Z, but the GT 86 still turns plenty of heads.
 And what its interior lacks in quality and cutting-edge design, it more than makes up for with good standard kit and accessories.

 The GT 86 is available with either a six-speed manual or six-speed automatic gearbox (go for the manual), but there's also its near-identical sister car, the Subaru BRZ, to consider.
 The BRZ is actually better equipped for the same price, so buyers have the option of choosing which dealer they’d prefer to buy from and which badge they’d like on the bonnet.